Interlisp/Interlisp.github.io/content/en/project/faqs.md

 ## When to pop up a debugger or just report an error and unwind?

-The command `retry` will redo a typein but invoke the debugger.
+Interlisp uses a heuristic to decide when to simply print an error message and when to open a "break" window for the error; the decision is based on compute-time-since-last-user-input and stack depth.
+We've adjusted these parameters but modern machines are 1000 times faster, and the clock resolution is too coarse.

+The `retry` command is handy.

-For example typing (+ 1 Z) will only show the error message:
+For example typing `(+ 1 Z)` may only show the error message:
-Z is an unbound variable.
+`Z is an unbound variable.`
 ```
  RETRY
 ```